 Despite that, they're as big a part of a fabric of our family's holiday traditions as is the pineapple-cream cheese-lime JELL-O mold that shows up on every holiday table without fail.
 They're such a symbol of the holidays that we send them to our Italian-American relatives across the country every December without fail.

 So, when Earth Balance asked me to make a vegan version of a family favorite (and see if anyone would notice the swap), I immediately thought of these cookies.
 Our family has been eating more and more plant based these past few years and with each holiday season, we try to add a bit more of it into the menu so making a plant-based version of these Italian Walnut Shortbread Cookies was a no-brainer.

 What you need to know is that these cookies are a hit because of their texture and subtle flavor.
 They're a perfect mix of crumbly and chewy and a bit sweet and salty.
 The butter makes these cookies super tasty and the eggs keep the dough workable so I wanted to make sure I could make the swap and still get that signature texture.

 So here they are: an updated version of this very classic cookie (in our family at least) that's so subtly sweet and perfectly textured (but super easy to make) that they're destined to become your new holiday treat!

-Shape The Cookies: Scoop the dough into 1-tablespoon balls and form into oblong cookies..
-Place at least 1-inch apart on the prepared baking sheet and press a thumbprint into the center of each cookie, about 1/2-inch deep.
+Shape The Cookies: Scoop the dough into flush 1-tablespoon balls and form into oblong cookies.
+Place at least 1-inch apart on the prepared baking sheet and press a thumbprint into the center of each cookie, about 1/4-inch deep.